macthomasengineering/MteEVAL-b4x-library/README.md

 ##Usage

 MteEval adopts the "code block" format for expressions from the venerable 1990's xBase compiler Clipper 5.
-A codeblock is a compilable snippet of code.
 Codeblocks begin with an open brace, followed by an optional parameter section between pipes, then the expression, and end with a closing brace.

 ```clipper
 {|<parameters>|<expression>}